The PCAT is not a Core but an interdisciplinary center that aims to provide shared resources and technologies to the community.

 - If a user has prior experience with a certain piece of equipment, training may be truncated, but access can only be granted by creating a PCAT account.

-- For specialized instruments, completion of instrument training will calendar access be granted
+- For specialized instruments, completion of instrument training is required to access the booking calendar.

 - Users must be trained in biosafety, following institutional policies.